tewicklund/Arduino_Neopixel_Illustrated_Instruction_Set/README.md

 # Arduino_Neopixel_Illustrated_Instruction_Set
-Used to download the .ino file used in my Illustrated Instruction Set project.
+Used to download the sketch folder used in my Illustrated Instruction Set project.